 First, it’s better than simply throwing everything into a joint bank account. it will force you to talk about money regularly and seriously look at your spending, saving, and investing goals.
 This will make it easier to stay on a budget and to recognize when you’re going off track.

 Second, this ensures that both partners are equipped to handle family finances in case one of you can’t do it.

 For most married couples, filing taxes jointly reduces their total tax bill.

 And once married, one joint bank account can be useful, even if just as a place to deposit wedding checks.
-(If you haven’t opened one yet but plan to do so, you may want to check out CIT Bank, which offers competitive interest rates on its savings accounts.)

 However, I wouldn’t change the daily financial operating scheme outlined above.
 The joint account should not become your main account.

 Keeping finances and assets separate does make decoupling a cleaner undertaking.
 It also protects you from one party taking financial advantage of the other during a relationship by draining joint accounts or running up balances on joint credit cards.

 The most complicated aspect to work out immediately will be who moves out and how you’ll manage the lease or mortgage.

 Have an Attorney Provide Trusted Advice — Get Unlimited Consultations >>